 \subsection{Explicit Reasoning in SL-SemCom}

-The aforementioned SemCom frameworks implicitly learn from the context based on pre-trained models, and lack inference and error correction functionalities.
-However, it is unwise to preclude the context, which usually includes rich information that is hard to be represented and recovered at the first glance.
-As such, explicit reasoning can contribute the semantic transmission by inferring the incomplete information using inference rules at the receiver, and thus effectively guide the task execution.
-In terms of the underlying philosophy, explicit reasoning can be classified as KG-based, information theory-based, and probability theory-based.
+The aforementioned SemCom frameworks implicitly learn from the context based on pre-trained models, and may lack inference and error correction functionalities.
+However, it is unwise to preclude the context, which usually includes rich information that is hard to be represented and recovered at first glance.
+As such, explicit reasoning can contribute to the semantic transmission by inferring incomplete information using inference rules at the receiver, and thus effectively guide the task execution.
+In terms of the underlying methodology, explicit reasoning can be classified as KG-based, information theory-based, and probability theory-based.

-\subsubsection{Knowledge Graph-Based Semantic Reasoning}
+\subsubsection{Knowledge Graph-based Semantic Reasoning}

 In order to find an appropriate representation of semantic meaning, a graph-based structure emerges as an intuitive way.
-Consistent with the common settings in a graph, the KG consists of some nodes and undirected edges as well, wherein the node and edge can be formally termed as the entity and relationship, respectively.
+Consistent with common settings in a graph, the KG consists of some nodes and undirected edges as well, wherein the node and edge can be formally termed as the entity and relationship, respectively.
 Moreover, the relationship connects distinguishable and independent entities together, and the basic unit of KG is an entity-relationship-entity triplet.
 Interesting readers could refer to \cite{chen2020review,ji2021survey,yu2022survey} for more aspects (\eg, knowledge graph completion) of the KG as well.